geodata-no/GUIDTest/README.md

 # INSTALLATION

-Clone (or fork) and rund `pod install`.
+Clone (or fork) and run `pod install`.
 Build and run on simulator or device.
 The app does not require a hardware device.

 # USAGE